-When making connections to the screw terminals, be sure to tighten the screw until tight.
+When making connections to the screw terminals, fully tighten the screw.
 Simply touching the top of the screw terminal is not sufficient to make a proper connection.

 Sensor input terminals (C0H/C0L to C7H/C7L)

 You can connect up to eight temperature sensors to the differential sensor inputs (C0H/C0L to C7H/C7L).
 Supported sensor categories include thermocouples, RTDs, thermistors, or semiconductor sensors.